On my photo tours I hear a lot of foreigners saying:

 As someone born and raised in Hungary I take pride in having a currency that can be found only in this country.

-Instead of using an all-the-same euro, we have a national money!
+Instead of using an all-the-same Euro, we have a national money!

 Of course, this often causes problem in the economy, but still, many people are quite attached to our historic money.